 We are applying a mixed-method approach to our engagement.

-For participants, we will be working with Colmar Brunton(external link) who will be conducting interviews.
-They will talk to participants across the country about their experience of the RJ service.
+In 2021, Colmar Brunton(external link) conducted interviews with participants across the country about their experience of the RJ service.

 We have two phases of engagement for the other stakeholder groups.

-Phase one: we will be meeting with people from each stakeholder group to hear their experience and thoughts about the RJ service.
-These engagements will include interviews and/or small focus groups.
+Phase one: we are meeting with people from each stakeholder group to hear their experience and thoughts about the RJ service.
+These engagements include interviews and/or small focus groups.

-Phase two: we will be surveying each group, so that we can hear from a wider range of perspectives and test some of the information gathered during phase one.
+Phase two: involves publishing a survey, so that we can hear from a wider range of perspectives and test some of the information gathered during phase one.

 Engagement is currently under way!

-Due to COVID-19 Alert Level changes, we have had to reschedule some of our engagements to later this year and in the first half of 2022.
-Where we can, we've begun interviewing stakeholder groups.
+Due to COVID-19 Alert Level changes, we have had to reschedule some of our engagements to late 2021 and the first half of 2022.

-Due to the delays, the final recommendations report is now likely to be published mid-2022.
+Due to the delays, the final recommendations report is now likely to be published in late 2022.

 We'll continue to update this webpage as the review progresses.